gabebw/candle/README.md

     $ curl https://daringfireball.net | candle | bat

+## Development

+To build x86 and arm binaries, along with SHA256 sums suitable for using with the [candle formula](https://github.com/gabebw/homebrew-formulae/blob/main/Formula/candle.rb), run:

+        ./bin/build-release

 ## Inspiration

 The idea for this as well as the syntax was taken from